 The way you name your folders, sub-folders and assets will impact the ease of which you can score your assets.
-Lead Scoring allows you to score

 The Engagement portion of the Eloqua co-dynamic lead scoring model builder allows you to score the following types of engagement:

 - Visited (an Eloqua) Landing Page

 - Visited Website*

 - *Visited Website: This means any contact who has visited any website you have the Eloqua tracking script installed on.
 This is not website page/url specific.
 Use Page Tagging for specific pages or groups of pages.